 The Open Window by Juan Gris

-The author of this work is considered one of the great masters of cubism.
+The author of this work is considered one of the great masters of Cubism.
 He coincided with Pablo Picasso in Paris and it was there where he developed this technique with the variant of combining different elements on the canvas to give the final sensation of collage.
 This work is a good example of it.

 The house of the palm tree by Joan Miró

-Young Woman at a Window by Salvador Dalí
+Girl at the Window by Salvador Dalí

 In the 20th century, machines and technology had an important presence in art.
 Picabia, after having experimented with Dadaism, applies in this work the idea of mechanization to the sexual act using circular forms.